burlachenkok/exploring-python3/python3-note.md

 5. The CPython interpreter website contains a full-text search over Python documentation.
 You can use this utility both in terms of learning and in terms of finding details if you already know this language: https://docs.python.org/3/search.html

 6. The syntax of most Programming Languages is typically described with Backus Naur forms for Context-Free-Grammars (CFG).
-These grammar rules can be found here (in case you need really dig into specific construction rules): https://docs.python.org/3/reference/grammar.html
+These grammar rules can be found here (in case you need dig into specific construction rules): https://docs.python.org/3/reference/grammar.html

-7. If you really need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython
+7. If you need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython

 Finally please take a look into materials from [references](#references) section of this document.